fp7mplane/demo-infra/DisNETPerf/README.md

 [![mPlane](http://www.ict-mplane.eu/sites/default/files//public/mplane_final_256x_0.png)](http://www.ict-mplane.eu/)

+### Caution: this version of DisNETPerf is deprecated!
+The maintained version can be found here: <https://github.com/SAWassermann/DisNETPerf>

 DisNETPerf
 ==============
 DisNETPerf - a Distributed Internet Paths Performance Analyzer - is a tool that allows one to locate the closest RIPE Atlas box (in terms of minimum RTT) to a given IP.
 You can either run DisNETPerf for a single IP or for a set of IPs.